motopress/getwid/readme.txt

 == Changelog ==

 = 1.5.0, Jan 9 2020 =
-* Added a "New slide button" in Media & Text Slider block
+* Added a "New slide button" in Media & Text Slider block.
-* Changed the icons in "Custom Post Type" template layout helper
+* Changed the icons in "Custom Post Type" template layout helper.
-* Added a "keydown" events feature on "Delete" key in "social icons" block
+* Added a "keydown" events feature on "Delete" key in "social icons" block.
-* Fixed an issue of "full/wide width" section icons in toolbar
+* Fixed an issue of "full/wide width" section icons in toolbar.
-* Added the ability to "Sel ect layout" to section on block mount
+* Added the ability to "Select layout" to section on block mount.
-* Replaced a paragraph to block appender in section on block mount
+* Replaced a paragraph to block appender in section on block mount.
-* Fixed an issue of "Entrance Animation" in Section block
+* Fixed an issue of "Entrance Animation" in Section block.
-* Fixed an issue of dot click (out of focus) in "Image Hot Spot" block
+* Fixed an issue of dot click (out of focus) in "Image Hot Spot" block.
-* Fixed a bug "Error when using wp cli"
+* Fixed an issue "Error when using wp cli".
-* Fixed an issue of a Google Map Block with html in marker popup
+* Fixed an issue of a Google Map Block with html in marker popup.
-* Disabled links in content "Post Carousel & Post Slider" blocks in editor
+* Disabled links in content "Post Carousel & Post Slider" blocks in editor.
-* Fixed an issue of Custom post type block returns "nothing found" when filtering on ID
+* Fixed an issue of Custom post type block returns "nothing found" when filtering on ID.
-* Added appender control to "Stack-gallery / Image Slider / Media & Text slider"
+* Added appender control to "Stack-gallery / Image Slider / Media & Text slider".
-* Added a feature "Padding & Margin" rulers controls to section
+* Added a feature "Padding & Margin" rulers controls to section.
-* Fixed "Accordion / Toggle / Tabs" selected element highlight
+* Fixed "Accordion / Toggle / Tabs" selected element highlight.
-* Excluded the "getwid templates" fr om select
+* Excluded the "getwid templates" from select.
-* Added a feature of "custom gradient palette" control
+* Added a feature of "custom gradient palette" control.
-* Fixed labels & transition in several blocks
+* Fixed labels & transition in several blocks.
-* Added a "background image & color" toolbar in section block
+* Added a "background image & color" toolbar in section block.
-* Improved "Padding & Margin Panel" values panel hints
+* Improved "Padding & Margin Panel" values panel hints.
-* Added "background image placeholder" control to Video PopUp / Testimonial / Person / Price List / Image Box
+* Added "background image placeholder" control to Video PopUp / Testimonial / Person / Price List / Image Box.
-* Added a custom background control in inspector
+* Added a custom background control in inspector.
-* Grouped all controls in blocks into tabs
+* Grouped all controls in blocks into tabs.

 = 1.4.2, Dec 6 2019 =
 * Fixed an issue in Media & Text Slider Block.